Carney Institute for Brain Science

-The Robert J. & Nancy D. Carney Institute for Brain Science is a cross-departamental neuroscience research institute at Brown University in Providence, Rhode Island.
-The institute's core focus areas include brain-computer interfaces and computational neuroscience The institute also focuses on research into mechanisms of cell death with the interest of developing therapies for neurodegenerative diseases.
+The Robert J. & Nancy D. Carney Institute for Brain Science is a cross-departmental neuroscience research institute at Brown University in Providence, Rhode Island.
+The institute's core focus areas include brain-computer interfaces and computational neuroscience.
+The institute also focuses on research into mechanisms of cell death with the interest of developing therapies for neurodegenerative diseases.

 History

 Developing from a Burroughs Wellcome Fund grant for graduate research, the program was inaugurated in 2009 as the Brown Institute for Brain Science.
 In 2018, the center was renamed the Robert J. & Nancy D. Carney Institute for Brain Science in recognition of a $100 million gift.
 The donation—one of the largest in the university's history—established the program as one of the best-endowed university neuroscience programs in the country.

 In 2019, the institute moved from 2 Stimson Avenue to a renovated office on Thayer Street.

 Centers

 The Carney Institute houses seven research centers led by affiliated faculty members.
 These are the Center for Alzheimer's Disease Research, Center for Computational Brain Science, Center for the Neurobiology of Cells and Circuits, Center for Translational Neuroscience, Center for Vision Research, COBRE Center for Central Nervous System Function, and COBRE Center for Neuromodulation.

 In 2021, Brown established the Center for Alzheimer's Disease Research, a research program housed within the Carney Institute.
 Financed by two gifts totaling $30 million, the center plans to conduct clinical and laboratory-based research focusing on the early detection and treatment of Alzheimer's and related conditions.
 The Center for Alzheimer's Disease Research is affiliated with the Brown University School of Public Health and local hospitals and has partnerships with Lund University and the University of Gothenburg in Sweden.